-Criteria JORC Code Explanation Commentary Drill hole Information (continued) o hole length. • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. • <input type="checkbox"/> • All information is included.
-Data aggregation methods • In reporting Exploration Results, weighting averaging techniques, maximum and / or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. • Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • The assumptions used for any reporting of metal equivalent values should be clearly stated. • Significant intercepts were calculated using a 1ppm lower cut-off, no upper cut, and up to 2m of consecutive dilution.
-Sample intervals which were not equal to 1m were weight averaged. • No metal equivalent values considered. <input type="checkbox"/> Relationship between Mineralisation widths and intercept lengths • These relationships are particularly important in the reporting of Exploration Results. • If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported. • If it is not known and only the downhole lengths are reported, there should be a clear statement to this effect (e.g. 'downhole length, true width not known'). • As far as practically possible and with the geological interpretation available, the drill targets were tested with the aim of intersecting the interpreted mineralised structure as perpendicular as possible to the strike.
-All positive holes to date intersected the mineralisation at approximately 40 degrees to the dip, which will cause a slight overstatement of the actual intercept width. • Results are reported as downhole widths, in most cases, true width is approximately 80% of down-hole length. <input type="checkbox"/>
+Criteria JORC Code Explanation Commentary Drill hole Information (continued) If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+All information is included.
+Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and / or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.
+Significant intercepts were calculated using a 1ppm lower cut-off, no upper cut, and up to 2m of consecutive dilution.
+Sample intervals which were not equal to 1m were weight averaged.
+Weighted averages were applied when considering intervals with different intercept lengths- regardless of the grades intercepted.
+No upper or lower cut were applied No metal equivalent values considered.
+Relationship between Mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
+If it is not known and only the downhole lengths are reported, there should be a clear statement to this effect (e.g. 'downhole length, true width not known').
+As far as practically possible and with the geological interpretation available, the drill targets were tested with the aim of intersecting the interpreted mineralised structure as perpendicular as possible to the strike.
+All positive holes to date intersected the mineralisation at approximately 40 degrees to the dip, which will cause a slight overstatement of the actual intercept width.
+Results are reported as downhole widths, in most cases, true width is approximately 80% of down-hole length. noted in table